-NOTE: The valve should be placed in automatic at all times.
+NOTE: The valve should always be placed in automatic.

 When water is visible in the sight glass, either purge manually by pushing the bottom of the purge valve up or by lowering the source air pressure to below 20 psi.